jawah/niquests/docs/user/advanced.rst

 :attr:`Response.raw <niquests.Response.raw>`.

-If you set ``stream`` to ``True`` when making a request, Niquests cannot release the connection back to the pool unless you consume all the data or call :meth:`Response.close <niquests.Response.close>`.
+If you set ``stream`` to ``True`` when making a request, Niquests cannot release the connection back to the pool unless you consume all the data (HTTP/1.1 only) or call :meth:`Response.close <niquests.Response.close>`.
 This can lead to inefficiency with connections.
 If you find yourself partially reading request bodies (or not reading them at all) while using ``stream=True``, you should